What is Muscle Activation Therapy?

 What is Applied Kinesiology (AK)?

 Kinesiology, also known as biomechanics, is the study of body movement.
-Applied Kinesiology, which is also know as muscle strength testing, is a method of diagnosis and treatment based on the belief that various muscles are linked to particular organs and glands, and that specific muscle weakness can signal distant internal problems such as nerve damage, reduced blood supply, chemical imbalances, or other organ or gland problems.
+Applied Kinesiology (AK), which is also know as manual muscle testing (MMT), is a method of diagnosis and treatment based on the belief that various muscles are linked to particular organs and glands, and that specific muscle weakness can signal distant internal problems such as nerve damage, reduced blood supply, chemical imbalances, or other organ or gland problems.
 Practitioners who utilize this technique contend that by correcting this muscle weakness, you can help heal a problem in the associated internal organ.
 This is often referred to as a viscero-somatic (organ-body) reflex relationship.
 These reflex relationships were originally researched and mapped out by a Doctor of Osteopathy, Dr. Frank Chapman, and have been found to relate back to our embryological development that occurs in the womb before we are born.
 Applied Kinesiology utilizes this evidence-based approach to locate and treat the root cause.

 What is applied kinesiology used for?